iai-group/simlab/docs/source/guides/add_system_to_registry.rst

 1. Implement communication interface for your system

 In SimLab, the communication between a conversational agent and user simulator is done over a REST API.
 This API need to implement the endpoints defined in the template API.

 ..
-Include link to the template APIs
+TODO: Include link to the template APIs

 2. Create a Docker image for your system

 Your system should be packaged as a Docker image.
 The image should include all the necessary dependencies to run the system.
 For more information on how to create a Docker image, check the `Docker documentation <https://docs.docker.com/get-started/docker-concepts/building-images/writing-a-dockerfile/>`_.

 The docker image should include labels to specify the type of system, the system's name, and the tasks supported.
 Other labels to further describe the system are optional.
-The labels should be added to the Dockerfile as follows:
+The following labels should be added to the Dockerfile:

 .. code-block:: Dockerfile

-    LABEL type=[agent/simulator]
-    LABEL name=[system-name]
-    LABEL tasks=[task1,task2, ...]
+    LABEL type=[agent/simulator]    # Specify the type of the system LABEL name=[system-name]        # Specify the name of the system LABEL tasks=[task1,task2, ...]  # Specify the tasks supported by the system LABEL port=[port-number]        # Specify the port number on which the API is running

 3. Push the Docker image to the registry